melissassouthernstylekitchen.com

 Crockpot Chicken And Dressing Casserole

 True to my Southern roots, I frequently refer to stuffing as dressing.
 In particular if there’s cornbread involved.
 This easy slow cooked casserole is made with chicken breasts, smothered with a flavorful easy sauce, that’s then topped with cornbread dressing flavored with onion and celery.
 While I’m not one to cook with canned soups very often, in this recipe it works like a charm and adds to the ease of preparation.
 Everything in moderation, right?
-For an oven version you may like to also checkout my chicken and dressing casserole that can can be handy for those days you’d prefer making this comforting dish in the oven.
+For an oven version you may like to also check out my chicken and dressing casserole that can can be handy for those days you’d prefer making this comforting dish in the oven.
+How to make simple slow cooker Chicken and Dressing recipe:

 onion, celery and chicken breasts in a crockpot

 • Keep in mind, slow cookers vary wildly in how quickly they cook from brand to brand as well as age.
-Know your appliance and adjust cooking times as needed, for the best end result.
+Know your appliance and adjust cooking times for this chicken and dressing casserole as needed, for the best end result.

-• There is only a small amount of added salt used to season the chicken breasts in this dish.
-This is due to the fact that there’s ample in the soups and the gravy mix that smothers the chicken breasts.
-You may taste the sauce and and adjust to your taste, if desired.
+• Is there enough salt in the recipe?
+There is only a small amount of added salt used to season the chicken breasts in this crockpot casserole.
+This is due to the fact that there’s ample in the soups and the gravy mix that is poured over the chicken breasts.
+You may taste the sauce and and adjust the saltiness to your taste, if desired.

 • My slow cooker has a removable crock, so, I often assemble this entire dish in the crock the night before, cover and chill.
 In the morning, after allowing it to warm on the counter for 15 minutes, I place the crock into the slow cooker and set the time to cook while I’m away from home.
-Before doing this, check your appliances manufacturers recommendation regarding any safety precautions or recommendations needed for chilling a dish in the removable crock.
+Before doing this, check your appliances manufacturers recommendation regarding any safety precautions or recommendations needed for chilling a dish in the removable crock to prevent thermal shock.

 • I love a splash of green for garnishing any finished dish.
-I used chives but, you can top this with fresh sage or parsley or omit altogether.
+I used chives, but you can top this with fresh sage or parsley or omit the garnish altogether.

 Crockpot Chicken And Dressing Casserole